aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

 ``--sim-coded``
 """""""""""""""

-Enables the coded monitoring.
+Enable the coded monitoring.
 This means that the monitoring is done on the entire codeword instead of only the information bits.
 This gives theoretically an equal or worse |BFER| result.